AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeRangeDataByLocateAndIspService.md

 # DescribeRangeDataByLocateAndIspService

-Queries the bandwidth values at a specific time based on each Internet service provider \(ISP\) in different regions for an accelerated domain name.
+Queries the bandwidth values at a specific time based on an Internet service provider \(ISP\) in different regions for an accelerated domain name.

-**Note:** The data is collected at an interval of five minutes.
+**Note:** The data is collected every 5 minutes.

 ## Debugging